 The longest tenured rowing coach in school history, Mike Connors

-In his 10 years as the Hornets’ head coach, both the varsity eight and second varsity eight have medaled at the WIRA Championships seven times, and the novice eight six times.
-The Hornets’ top three boats have combined for five gold medals, seven silvers, and eight bronze medals over that time frame.
+Also during his tenure, both the varsity eight and second varsity eight boats have medaled at the WIRA Championships eight times, and the novice eight seven times.
+The Hornets’ top three boats have combined for seven gold medals, eight silvers, and eight bronze medals over that span.

-In 2005, he oversaw a program that had its varsity eight, second varsity eight and novice eight boats each post undefeated dual-meet records (a 24-0 combined record) for the first time in school history.
-In fact, the varsity eight went 8-0 and won all but one of its dual races by at least eight seconds.
-Each boat medaled at the WIRA Championships with the varsity eight winning bronze, the second varsity eight taking home silver and the novice eight winning its first-ever gold medal.
+In 2005, he also oversaw a program that had its varsity eight, second varsity eight and novice eight boats each post undefeated dual-meet records (a 24-0 combined record) for the first time in school history.
+In 2004, just one season removed from taking over a program that had lost 13 letterwinners from the year before, he coached the varsity eight to the program’s first-ever gold medal at Dad Vail.

 Prior to his arrival at Sacramento State, the Spokane, Wash., native spent four years (1998-02) as the head men’s rowing coach at UC Davis.
 During that time, Connors guided the Aggies’ varsity eight to a WIRA title in 2001 and a second-place finish at the same event in 2002.
 In addition, the Aggies’ top boat became the first UCD varsity eight crew to compete at the Intercollegiate Rowing Association National Championships in 2001.

 He also guided UC Davis’ second varsity eight to a WIRA championship in 2001 and a silver medal at the WIRAs in 2002.
 During his tenure with the Aggies, a total of 11 student-athletes received all-WIRA honors.
 Connors coached the UCD men’s novice crew for two years (1996-98) and led the novice eight to a silver medal at both the 1997 and 1998 WIRA Championships before being promoted to head coach.